protonate/prebid-amp-poc/README.md

 https://prebidapp.com:5000/amp-test.html#development=1

 You should see an AppNexus Prebid.js ad in each of the two `amp-ad` components on the page.
+It may take a few page reloads.
+Currently two DFP trafficked AppNexus Prebid ads are returned but only one of them gets rendered.

 Remaining issues:
 -[X] Render multiple ad placements
 -[ ] render bugs